enricheducation/enricheducation.github.io/landing.md

 		<header class="major">
 			<h2>Who We Are</h2>
 		</header>
 		<p>We drive results.
 We want you to learn from leaders.
 We're happy to say that we've been there, done that.
 We held full scholarships  from Australia's leading university, UNSW - while scoring the highest result possible: ATAR 99.95.
-We also attended Australia's #1 high school, 'James Ruse'.
+We also attended Australia's #1 high school: 'James Ruse'.
 It's safe to say that you can trust us.
-We want you to achieve your potential.</p>
+Let us help you trust us to achieve your potential.</p>
 		<ul class="actions">
 			<li><a href="generic.html" class="button next">Get Started</a></li>
 		</ul>